“A history degree from Carroll teaches one to be a critical thinker and to learn from past experiences.”

 HI 121-122 History of the United States 6 credits

 An introductory survey of the American experience from the Age of Exploration to the present, with emphasis on those national traits which continue to influence American attitudes and actions.
 Required of all history majors and minors.
+One semester is required for all ROTC students.
 Offered annually in the fall (HI 121) and spring (HI 122).
+HI 121 fulfills the National Diversity (ND) requirement.

 HI 204 Medieval History 3 credits